pascalbros/RGJ2024/Assets/Resources/Levels/README.md

 G2
 ```
 In this level the player start at the bottom left angle of the level, starting with the right arrow and conterclockwise rotation with 2 uses.
 The end is in the bottom right angle.
-In the to left angle there is a mirror and next to it there is a left arrow.
+In the top left angle there is a mirror and next to it there is a left arrow.
 Near the end there is a clockwise rotation with a single use.